 Do you need a mental health case manager?
 Mental health case managers are there to help people who have a mental illness.
 These case managers are specially trained to help people struggling with depression, anxiety, PTSD, substance abuse, bipolar disorder, schizophrenia, etc.

-It can be challenging to manage your mental health in today’s fast-paced world.
-You may be suffering from depression, anxiety, or other mental illnesses, and you could be having trouble coping.
+Managing your mental health in today’s fast-paced world can be challenging.
+You may be suffering from depression, anxiety, or other mental illnesses and have trouble coping.

 Finding a mental health case manager can be challenging because they are not always readily available or easy to find.

 But you don’t have to worry anymore.
 We’ll show you how to find a good mental health case manager in your area and how to use their services.